 We didn’t hear a response from Eddie.
 In fact, we didn’t hear anything from him.
 No whispers, no comebacks.
 Then he came to an abrupt stop.
 Myself and Alex bumped into him, causing us to lose our group stance.
 We turned round and discovered the reason for Eddie’s silence.
 Then we too, fell silent.

-Behind the set of locked doors in front of us, again, the lion.
+Behind a set of locked doors in front of us, again, the lion.
 Except this time, it looked more ravenous.
 The moon beaming in its light through the windows behind, subtly lit up patches of red around its mouth.
 Something or someone had been torn apart by this beast.
 Clearly, this hadn’t satisfied its appetite, as the lion now looked steadily at myself and the boys.
 There was a distance of around 30 feet between us and the jaws of death.

 “Do we know if anyone else was here?”
 I asked.
 But my question got no response.
 Alex and Eddie stood motionless, speechless, right in the middle of the hallway.
 The lion could see that we were not going to be much of a fight, so began its charge towards us.
 I had to think quickly.
 I decided running away wasn’t going to be an option again – we were too lucky the first time.
 The only thing I could think to do was sacrifice myself for the sake of my students.
 I refused to let one of them do the same for me.
 They didn’t look like they were about to anyway.